Wheelbase – what is it, how do you measure it, and how does it affect your riding?

 In general, different wheelbases will give a different riding experience.
 Mini cruisers have smaller ones that will turn sharper but feel less stable.

-If you have two identical setups and change the wheelbase, what will happen?
+What will happen if you have two identical setups and change the wheelbase?

 The smaller one will turn sharper and feel less stable.
 The longer one will have a larger turning radius and be more stable.

 Simple enough to understand, right?
 Here’s the catch though.

 A 16” wheelbase with traditional kingpins won’t have the same turning radius as a 16” with reverse kingpins.
 The reason is that their geometry is different, resulting in a different riding feel.
 Truck angles, truck axle lengths, wheel sizes, and bushings contribute to your turning radius.

 Several variables affect the turning radius, and the wheelbase is one part of the equation.

 There are different wheelbases preferred for different riding styles.
 I’m gonna do my best to categorize what wheelbase fits into what riding style.
 The goal is to give you a rough idea.

 Any wheelbase below 14 inches falls into this category.
 Most common on smaller decks used to get from a-b.
 Most of the time, you’ll find traditional kingpin trucks with this type of wheelbase, but there are always exceptions.

 This is generally between 14-15.5 inches, but I’ll say 14-16 to keep it simple.
 You’ll find more diversity in this category.
 It’s not as hard to find a deck with a wheelbase of 14in 14.25, 14.5 all the way to 15.5.
 This is a good wheelbase if you’re trying to do flip tricks or skate pools.